The Magic of Egypt

 An investigation of the sciences and arts of ancient Egypt

-There can be few students of history or seekers after Truth who are not awed and fascinated by ancient Egypt.
-This is not surprising when we consider the length of time the Egyptian civilisation flourished—a much longer period that modern scholars suppose.
+There can be few students of history or seekers after Truth who are not awed and fascinated by ancient Egypt in equal measure.
+This is not surprising when we consider the length of time the Egyptian civilisation flourished—a much longer period than modern scholars suppose.
 Consequently, most of us will have lived at least one lifetime in that magical land of shimmering, reeded lakes, wooded hills and flower-strewn valleys, so different from the narrow strip of cultivated land along the River Nile bordered by arid, windswept deserts which we behold today.

 But this was not so 10,000, even 20,000 years ago, due to the many climatic changes which have so radically altered this land of mystery and magic.
 Recently, interest has been re-kindled in Herodotus' descriptions of Lake Tritonis which existed 10,000 years ago in what is now the present-day Sahara desert.
 Ancient sources tell us that this large body of water was over 250 miles in circumference, whilst modern surveys conducted by orbiting satellites have confirmed that an even larger body of water, more akin to an inland sea, may have extended to Egypt's western border 20,000 years ago.
 If this is correct Egypt would have enjoyed a very much wetter and more equable climate than it does today.
 But this subject is outside the scope of this investigation which is primarily concerned with the sciences and arts which flourished in Egypt, and not with its climate or history, though we shall consider the beginnings of its civilisation as we proceed.